 OneDrive for Business can be used as a protection mechanism against ransomware.
 If your organization utilizes OneDrive for Business, OneDrive will allow you to recover files stored in it.

 So as I advise customers, simply deploying OneDrive isn't the solution.
 For starters, OneDrive is not a good replacement for traditional file servers.
 It provides a good replacement for user home drives, but it's SharePoint Online that is a more suitable replacement for file servers when using Office 365.
 OneDrive does allow users to sync document libraries to their computer for local and offline editing of files.
 But that's the problem.
-The locally stored files are exposed to ransomware attacks, and will sync to SharePoint Online.
+The locally stored files on computers are exposed to ransomware attacks, and the encrypted files will sync to SharePoint Online.
 And anyone who uses one of those third party tools to mount SharePoint libraries as a drive letter to emulate old school file shares runs into the same problem.
-Any file the user can access via network shares is also exposed to ransomware.
+Any file the user can access via network shares is also exposed to ransomware that infects the computer.

 Yes, you will probably be able to restore your files after an attack, but you did nothing to reduce the likelihood of the attack in the first place and will still suffer the downtime while you go through the recovery process.